Bronya-Rand/DDLC-OSTPlayer/README.md

   * For MusicBrainz Picard: Add your song to Picard, select it, right-click the rectangle box that has 3 columns, select `Add New Tag`, select the tags you want to add like `Title`, `Artist`, `Comment`, `Album`, etc. There should be a blank box in the box area below, double-click it and edit away the info you want to add, then click `Save` and press the `Save` button near `Info`.

 ## Why did you do this?
 Cause I was bored and wanted to see RWBY songs play within DDLC and see song covers displayed.
-(Also to fix and improve Python code)